zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/ScatterPlotViewer/README.md

 }
 ```

-The multiple series JSON shape is an array of objects consisting of a `seriesData` and a `seriesOptions` properties:
+The multiple series JSON shape is an array of objects consisting of `seriesData` and `seriesOptions` properties:

 ``` json
 { "data": [